 How IPF is addressing building air quality

-IPF is following guidance from the Centers for Disease Control and Prevention (CDC), the U.S. Occupational Safety and Health Administration (OSHA), and the American Society of Heating, Refrigerating and Air‐Conditioning Engineers (ASHRAE) guidelines for ventilation and filtration.
+IPF staff are closely following guidance from the Centers for Disease Control and Prevention (CDC), the U.S. Occupational Safety and Health Administration (OSHA), and the American Society of Heating, Refrigerating and Air‐Conditioning Engineers (ASHRAE) guidelines for ventilation and filtration.

-- Increase outside (ventilation) air: ventilation based on ASHRAE standard 62.1; run systems with additional fresh air if available as a purge two hours before and after occupancy.
+- Run systems with additional fresh air if available two hours before and one hour after occupancy.

 Temperature and Humidity Control

-- Maintain temperature and humidity as applicable to infectious aerosol of concern: To be done within the constraints of the existing building systems so we do not create uncomfortable working conditions inside facilities or create conditions that would promote the potential growth of mold.
+- Maintain temperature and humidity as applicable to the infectious aerosol of concern.
+This will be done within the constraints of the existing building systems so we do not create uncomfortable working conditions inside facilities or create conditions that would promote the potential growth of mold.